teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 layout: tutorial_hands_on
 title: Integrating InvenioRDM-compatible Repositories with Galaxy
 tags:
   - fair
 level: Introductory
 questions:
   - How to connect InvenioRDM-compatible repositories to Galaxy?
 objectives:
   - Learn how to integrate InvenioRDM repositories in Galaxy
   - Learn how to import records and files into Galaxy
   - Learn how to export Galaxy Histories to Zenodo
 time_estimation: 30m
 key_points:
   - InvenioRDM-compatible repositories can be connected to Galaxy
   - Records and files can be imported into Galaxy
   - You can export your Galaxy Histories to Zenodo
 subtopic: core
-contributors:
+contributions:
+  authorship:
     - tflowers15
     - davelopez
   funding:
     - unimelb
     - melbournebioinformatics
     - AustralianBioCommons
     - uni-freiburg
     - eurosciencegateway
     - mwk

 ---